bhargava-morampalli/rnamods-nf/README.md

 # rnamods-nf

-This repository contains nextflow pipeline that I created to process the data from direct RNA sequencing using nanopore sequencer - MinION - specifically identifying RNA modifications given fastq files for 3 biological replicates each for native and IVT RNA of bacterial strain.
+This repository contains nextflow pipeline that I created to process the data from direct RNA sequencing using nanopore sequencer - MinION - specifically identifying RNA modifications.

 ## Requirements to run the pipeline